-To maintain generality and compatibility with arbitrary grids, we partition the retrieval volume into Euclidean simplexes (tetrahedrons in our 3D case) with vertices at grid points.
-Many such partitions exist, but it is beneficial to ensure that the number of very elongated tetrahedrons, that increase interpolation and volume integration errors, are kept to a minimum.
-The standard technique to achieve this is to use a Delaunay triangulation (Delaunay (1934), Boissonnat and Yvinec (1998)), which maximizes the minimum solid angle of any tetrahedron employed.
-Recall, also, from section 2.2 that atmospheric quantities in UTLS and the stratosphere above tend to have much more variation vertically than they do horizontally within

-- 5 similar length scales.
+To maintain generality and compatibility with arbitrary grids, we partition the retrieval volume into Euclidean simplexes (tetrahedrons in our 3-D case) with vertices at grid points.
+Many such partitions exist, but it is beneficial to ensure that the number of very elongated tetrahedrons, which increase interpolation and volume integration errors, are kept to a minimum.
+The standard technique used to achieve this is a Delaunay triangulation (Delaunay, 1934; Boissonnat and Yvinec, 1998), which maximises the minimum solid angle of any tetrahedron employed.
+Recall, also, from Sect.
+2.2 that atmospheric quantities in UTLS and the stratosphere above tend to have much more variation vertically than they do horizontally within similar length scales.
 This difference can be quantified by comparing horizontal and vertical correlation lengths L_h and L_v .
-Hence, stretching the space vertically by means of coordinate transformation $(x, y, z) \mapsto (x, y, \eta z)$ with $\eta \sim L_h/L_v$ before constructing a Delaunay triangulation ensures that, on average, the amount of variation of the retrieved quantity in vertical and horizontal directions is similar.
-This, in turn, allows us to make use of the aforementioned benefits of Delaunay triangulations for Computational Geometry Algorithms Library (CGAL, https://www.cgal.org) was used to construct Delaunay triangulations for - 10 our grids.
+Hence, stretching the space vertically by means of coordinate transformation $(x, y, z) \mapsto$ $(x, y, \eta z)$ with $\eta \sim L_h/L_v$ before constructing a Delaunay triangulation ensures that, on average, the amount of variation in the retrieved quantity in vertical and horizontal directions is similar.
+This, in turn, allows us to make use of the aforementioned benefits of Delaunay partitioning.
+The Computational Geometry Algorithms Library (CGAL, https: //www.cgal.org, last access: 19 December 2018) was used to construct Delaunay triangulations for our grids.

 In our implementation, we retrieve several quantities on the same grid, and L_h and L_v may differ for each of them.
-The precision matrix of equation (15) is evaluated separately for each quantity, so regularisation can still be calculated correctly as long as spatial structures of every quantity are adequately sampled by the grid.
+The precision matrix of Eq.
+(15) is evaluated separately for each quantity, so regularisation can still be calculated correctly as long as spatial structures of every quantity are adequately sampled by the grid.
 In practice, this means that as long as L_h/L_v are of the same order of magnitude for all quantities, they can all be retrieved on one grid.
-Fortunately this is usually the case

-15 (see section 4.3).
-For test retrievals in this paper $L_h/L_v = 200$ for trace gas concentrations and $L_h/L_v = 67$ for temperature, therefore we set $\eta = 100$.
+Fortunately this is usually the case (see Sect.
+4.3).
+For test retrievals in this paper, $L_h/L_v = 200$ for trace gas concentrations and $L_h/L_v = 67$ for temperature; therefore we set $\eta = 100$.
 Retrieval results do not indicate systematic oversampling or undersampling in either horizontal or vertical directions and are not sensitive to a change in η .